ninxsoft/Bombardier/README.md

 *   [x] One click download of Boot Camp drivers
     *   The Boot Camp driver disk image (**DMG**) is automatically extracted from the downloaded Package (**PKG**)
     *   You can filter / sort / search any way to help narrow down the **Mac Models** / **Boot Camp Packages** you are looking for
-    *   Boot Camp drivers are downloaded to a folder of your choosing (default is `/Users/Shared/Bombardier`)
+    *   Boot Camp drivers are downloaded to a folder of your choosing (default: `/Users/Shared/Bombardier`)
 *   [x] Launching Bombardier will automatically update:
     *   The list of Mac Models
     *   The Apple Software Update Catalog (**SUCatalog**), used to determine Boot Camp drivers